June 30, 2008

 In any event, the S&P 500 is presently not a compelling value taking the index as a whole, though there are individual stocks that we hold in the Fund that do appear to be undervalued.

 As of last week, the Market Climate for stocks remained characterized by unfavorable valuations and unfavorable market action.
 The Strategic Growth Fund continues to be fully hedged against general market risk.
-As always, the day-to-day returns of the Fund will be driven by the difference in performance between the stocks we hold long and the indices we use to hedge.
+Provided that our long-put/short-call index option combinations have identical strike prices and expirations, the day-to-day returns of the Fund will be driven by the difference in performance between the stocks we hold long and the indices we use to hedge.
 That difference may be positive or negative and therefore represents our largest source of risk, but over time, it has also represented the primary source of long-term Fund returns.

 In bonds, the Market Climate was characterized by relatively neutral yield levels and slightly unfavorable yield pressures.
 The Strategic Total Return Fund currently carries a duration of about 2 years, primarily in U.S. Treasury securities, with just over 15% of assets allocated to foreign currencies.